-Although you may tailor the cover to suit your individual needs, here are some of the key areas likely to be protected by bricklayers’ insurance.
+Although you may choose the cover to suit your individual needs, here are some of the key areas likely to be protected by bricklayers’ insurance.

 The statistics speak for themselves – the building site on which you are likely to be working is quite a dangerous place.
 And it is not only you who might be hurt.
 If your hod-carrier drops a stack of bricks or if one of your tools falls several floors, you might end up injuring a fellow worker on the site or even a passing member of the public.

 If you are held responsible for such an accident – and have failed to take all reasonable steps to prevent it happening – you might be considered negligent and ordered to pay compensation to the injured party or the person whose property you have damaged.

 Claims such as this might reach very substantial proportions and you may be hard pressed to find the amount you are ordered to pay from any funds held by your business, which will then face the risk of insolvency.